 He continued to expand his business into collecting used glass and plastic bottles to sell or barter for re-use and in 1984 landed his first large customer hauling construction waste for a major residential construction company in Jacksonville, Florida.
 What set him apart from others in his industry at the time was his extra concern for quality and service.
 When he was finished with a residential clean up job, he would rake the yard and do all he could to leave the site better than when he arrived.
 He purchased his first roll off garbage truck in 1988 and along with his father continued their business expansion through residential and commercial waste management services.
 Keeping with his strong belief in reusable waste, many of his advertising signs were made with repurposed wood and paint he had collected.

 Arwood has built his life and business on the foundation of hard work, biblical principles, honesty, and humility.
 This is a foundation he attributes directly to his father, who is an American Indian, and to his family upbringing.
 As a result he is known as a dependable, plain spoken guy, whose innovative ideas have driven positive change within the industry.

-Admittedly, Arwood agrees that running a waste management company is one of the most challenging jobs in America.
+Admittedly, Arwood agrees that running a waste and recycle management company is one of the most challenging jobs in America.
 Managing their unique personnel, dealing with the many job hazards of handling trash everyday, and serving such a wide customer base regularly presents issues that would make a hilarious reality television show but he loves it.
 “I don’t care about making hundreds of millions of dollars because I would just give it away.
 What I care most about is doing what I can to make it better for everyone,” says Arwood.
 Commitment to family, caring for the community, and taking care of the environment have marked his life and continue to drive this visionary forward.